nathanmiller9/burger/README.md

 ## The user has the option to create a burger.
 After they have created the burger, they can devour it!

-## Requirements
+## Application Functionality
-#### Create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM while following the MVC design pattern.
-Use Node and MySQL to query and route data in the app and Handlebars to generate HTML.
+#### A burger logger is created using MySQL, Node, Express, Handlebars and a homemade ORM while following the MVC design pattern.
+Node and MySQL are used to query and route the data in the app while Handlebars generates the HTML.

 ## Technologies Used
 - NPM Packages